 Address: 1125 North 3rd Avenue, Phoenix, Arizona 85003

 If you’re looking for a tranquil spot to relax in the middle of the city, check out the Japanese Friendship Garden.
-In 1987, the garden was proposed as a gift by the mayor of Himeji, Japan, which is Phoenix’s Japanese sister city, as a way to strengthen the bond between the two cities.
+In 1987, the garden was proposed as a gift by the mayor of Himeji, Japan, Phoenix’s Japanese sister city, to strengthen the bond between the two cities.

 The garden was completed in 1996 and features a tea house with a lovely tea garden.
-The friendship garden covers 3.5 acres and has one continuous path that goes throughout the entire area.
+The friendship garden covers 3.5 acres and has one continuous path throughout the area.